V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Results and analysis

 For temporal alignment (SCH), methods trained on paired video-music data achieve strong performance, ranging from 0.33--0.40 on OES-Pub and 0.24--0.48 on MovieGenBench-Music.
 In comparison, SONIQUE, which uses a pure LLM-based prompting approach, achieves lower temporal alignment (\ie 0.27 on OES-Pub, 0.21 on MovieGenBench-Music).
 This demonstrates the benefit of learning from paired data for capturing temporal structure.
 However, \ourmodel achieves strong temporal alignment (\ie 0.61 on OES-Pub, 0.58 on MovieGenBench-Music), showing that explicit event-curve conditioning can surpass paired supervision for fine-grained synchronization.

-\textbf{Human Evaluation.} We analyze our 1403 pairwise human ratings across six baselines and two questions via multiple pairwise $t$-tests with Bonferroni correction~\cite{holm1979simple}.
+\textbf{Human evaluation.} We analyze our 1403 pairwise human ratings across six baselines and two questions via multiple pairwise $t$-tests with Bonferroni correction~\cite{holm1979simple}.
 All win-rates reported in \tabref{human_eval} show our win-rate (higher is better).
-We show results across all videos in \tabref{human_eval}(a) and videos with a scene cut in \tabref{human_eval}(b).
-Overall, our method is preferred with a $>50 \%$ win-rate.
-However, statistical significance is a bit varied, and we find it is tightly coupled with whether the rated videos contain a clear event, like a scene cut.
+We show results across all videos in \tabref{human_eval_a} and videos with a scene cut in \tabref{human_eval_b}.
+Our method is consistentley preferred when compared head-to-head in win-rate against each alternative.
 On general videos, our approach has a statistically significant win-rate over all baselines in music quality.
-We see a similar trend in temporal alignment, where our method has a statistically significant win-rate against 5/6 baselines.
-To understand when and why \ourmodel is preferred, we test scenes with a scene-cut in \tabref{human_eval}(b), a clear event for raters to anchor their evaluation on.
-We observe that win-rates either maintain or score more significant.
-We find that V2M-Zero is preferred over paired-data baselines and that this preference increases with an anchoring visual event.
+We see a similar trend in temporal alignment, where our method is best in 6/6 cases and the lead is significant in 5/6.
+To understand when and why \ourmodel is preferred, we test scenes with a scene-cut in \tabref{human_eval_b}, a clear event for raters to anchor their evaluation on.
+Average win-rate increases and is significant in all 12/12 cases.
+V2M-Zero is preferred over paired-data baselines and this preference increases with an anchoring visual event.

-\subsection{Generalization Across Video Types and Models}
+\subsection{Generalization across video types and models}

-\textbf{Dance Video to Music Generation.} To evaluate our approach on content with precise, tightly coupled temporal dynamics, we test on AIST++~\cite{aist,aist++}, a dance dataset where video and music are more densely synchronized. \tabref{dance}(a) shows results comparing against methods explicitly designed or trained for dance-to-music generation.
-Rather than requiring dance-specific paired training, our method adapts by using a domain-appropriate visual encoder.
-Specifically, we use CoTracker~\cite{cotracker}, a point-tracking model that captures fine-grained motion trajectories suited to dance.
-With this encoder, \ourmodel achieves strong performance across all rhythm metrics (0.5818/0.6274/0.5856/12.24), outperforming specialized methods.
-Notably, improvements are most pronounced for BHS and TD, suggesting that event curve conditioning achieves precise and accurate motion-rhythm correspondence.
-This highlights a key advantage of our approach: by decoupling event-curve extraction from music generation, the same model can flexibly adapt to diverse video domains without retraining.
+\textbf{Dance video to music generation.} To evaluate on content with tightly coupled temporal dynamics, we test on AIST++~\cite{aist,aist++}, a dance dataset where video and music are highly related. \tabref{dance} shows results comparing against methods explicitly designed or trained for dance-to-music generation. \ourmodel achieves strong performance across all rhythm metrics (0.5818/0.6274/0.5856/12.24), outperforming specialized methods.
+Improvements are most pronounced for BHS and TD, suggesting that event curve conditioning achieves precise and accurate motion-rhythm correspondence.
+By decoupling event-curve extraction from music generation, the same model can be used on diverse video domains without retraining.